MikeiLL/mz-mindbody-api/readme.txt

 3. Follow instructions at [mZoo.org](http://www.mzoo.org/creating-your-mindbody-credentials).
 4. In the WP Admin panel go to: Settings -> MZ Mindbody and configure settings
 5. This plugin includes some minimal CSS which you can override in theme.
-6. Also includes some bootstrap css so check there if conflicts arise.
+6. Also includes some bootstrap css and javascript so check there if conflicts arise.

 == Frequently Asked Questions ==